Customer stories

 The art of sound and voice-overs in the film

-“Voiceovers were recorded in various studios across the UK, and dialogue was placed in Media Composer,” Budin highlighted.
-This was a very important step as they served as the foundation for the lip-synch animations and, to some degree, for the acting.”
+"This was a very important step as they served as the foundation for the lip-synch animations and, to some degree, for the acting.”
 Additionally, SFX and the orchestral score for the film were done out of house.

-Fostering an effective remote dynamic
+Building an effective remote dynamic

 Given our team was spread across different countries, seamless collaboration was vital, and witnessing this dynamic come to life was truly exceptional.

-Budin shared, “To keep all teams in sync and ensure we hit our goals, we held numerous feedback and review sessions.
+“To keep all teams in sync and ensure we hit our goals, we held numerous feedback and review sessions.
 Given our team was spread across different countries, seamless collaboration was vital, and witnessing this dynamic come to life was truly exceptional.”

 “Once a week, we’d hold team meetings to share and celebrate our accomplishments, like approved shots — sort of a celebratory show and tell!
-These gatherings served as a fun way to keep in touch and foster a sense of connection, despite our various locations,” beamed Erfan.
+These gatherings served as a fun way to keep in touch and foster a sense of connection, despite our various locations,” adds Erfan.

 “Trying to turn a very stylized, illustrative book into a half-hour 2D animated film was highly ambitious, so every time a shot would come together, it was very rewarding for the whole team.”

-Tips for creatives
+Tips for animators

 The world of editing offers a variety of platforms, each with unique strengths.
 Familiarizing yourself with several of them makes you more versatile and can significantly enhance your editing process, making you more of an asset to production teams.

-Staying organized throughout the numerous stages of the animation flow is crucial.
-Budin offered valuable insights: “It’s essential to keep track of various versions and to be able to locate and easily access media files.
-One effective strategy is mimicking the editing folder structure with the storage structure, especially if media files are being generated daily.”
+“It’s essential to keep track of various versions and to be able to locate and easily access media files," says Budin.
+"One effective strategy is mimicking the editing folder structure with the storage structure, especially if media files are being generated daily.”

 Having a well-organized system allows for smoother narrative creation and streamlines the management across all stages of production.

-Budin offers this advice to emerging creatives in film and animation, “If you’re an editor just starting, don’t hesitate to embrace every opportunity that helps you learn and develop your skill set.
-The world of editing offers a variety of platforms, each with unique strengths.
+"The world of editing offers a variety of platforms, each with unique strengths.
 Familiarizing yourself with several of them makes you more versatile and can significantly enhance your editing process, making you more of an asset to production teams.”

 Keep reading